CIRED/EcoParis2/README.md

 - To compile and minify the project for production, use `npm run build`.
 - To deploy the project to https://ecoparis.github.io, use `npm run release`.
 - To lint and fix files, use `npm run lint`.

+## Content.

+The project hierarchy is as follows:

+- `public`: static data to be downloaded by the browser
+    - `assets`: external scripts and images
+    - `data`: pre-computed jsons necessary for the visualization
+        - `rasters`: raster files
+- `src`: source code, main App component and settings file
+    - `components`: web page dynamic components
+    - `locales`: frensh-english translations